oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

 ## Task 1: Create a Tabs Region
 Adding tabs will allow a user to filter through books in their library to make it easier to explore books they want to read and books they've already read.

-1. In the Page Designer tab in your browser, navigate to page 1 of your application.
+1. In the Page Designer tab in your browser, navigate to **Page 1: My Library**.

 2. In the rendering pane under Breadcrumb Bar, click on the **Book Club** region and set the following: